nerissa29/city-explorer-api/README.md

 Name of feature: *1.
 Weather (live): As a user of City Explorer, I want to see weather info for the city I searched, so that I know how to pack for an upcoming trip*

-Estimate of time needed to complete: 40 min - 1 hour
+Estimate of time needed to complete: 1 hour and 30 min

+1st Day in Lab

-Start time: 9:40pm
+- Start time: 8:30pm

-Finish time: 12:24am
+- Finish time: 10:00pm

-Actual time needed to complete: 2hours 44min
+Actual time needed to complete: 1hr 30min

 ### 2. Movies: As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination

-Name of feature: *2.
-Movies: As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination*
+Name of feature: *1.
+Weather (live): As a user of City Explorer, I want to see weather info for the city I searched, so that I know how to pack for an upcoming trip*

-Estimate of time needed to complete: 1-2 hour
+Estimate of time needed to complete: 1 hour and 30 min

+1st Day in Lab

+- Start time: 10:00pm

+- Finish time: 2:35am

+2nd Day in Lab

-Start time:
+- Start time: 5:00pm

-Finish time:
+- Finish time: 5:37pm

-Actual time needed to complete:
+Actual time needed to complete: 5hours+